YonahAFeld/column-cleaner/README.md

 - **Application won't start**: Make sure Python and all required packages are installed correctly
 - **File won't upload**: Ensure your file is in CSV format (.csv extension)
 - **Browser doesn't open**: Try going to http://localhost:8501 manually
-- **Columns missing**: Some ZoomInfo exports have different column names.
-Use the "Select All" option and then manually deselect the columns you don't want
+- **Columns missing**: Use the "Select All" option and then manually deselect the columns you don't want

-## Need Help?

-Contact the Inside Sales team if you have any questions or issues with the application.

-- **Email**: support@insidesales.com
-- **Internal Slack Channel**: #zoominfo-help

-## System Requirements

 - Windows 11
 - Intel Core Ultra 7 processor or equivalent